EmRata On 31 & "The Pressure Of Being Young Forever"

 Refinery29: What perfume are you wearing these days?

 Emily Ratajkowski: Definitely Flowerbomb now.
 I've gone in and out of wearing fragrance.
 This one is so iconic.
 I love that all of my friends were so excited when I said I was working with the brand.
 I also love that it's a flower scent but it's strong.
-I think there's a citrus-y, pachouli undertone to it that's really nice.
+I think there's a citrusy, patchouli undertone to it that's really nice.

-My favorite part about perfume is the way it sits on your skin.
-When I wear perfume, I always smell the best at the end of the day.

 Advertisement